github/docs/content/repositories/releasing-projects-on-github/managing-releases-in-a-repository.md

    {% endif %}
 6. Type a title and description for your release.
    {%- ifversion fpt %}
-   If you @mention any {% data variables.product.product_name %} users in the description, the published release will include a **Contributors** section with a "facepile" of all the mentioned users.
+   If you @mention any {% data variables.product.product_name %} users in the description, the published release will include a **Contributors** section with an avatar list of all the mentioned users.
    {%- endif %}
    ![Releases description](/assets/images/help/releases/releases_description.png)
 7. Optionally, to include binary files such as compiled programs in your release, drag and drop or manually select files in the binaries box.